Wren6991/RISCBoy/Readme.md

 RISCBoy is an open-source portable games console, designed from scratch.
 This includes:

 - A RISC-V compatible CPU
-- A simple graphics pipeline (on the level of a Gameboy Advance) and display controller
+- A raster graphics pipeline and display controller
 - Other chip infrastructure: busfabric, memory controllers, UART, GPIO etc.
 - A PCB layout in KiCad

 ![](doc/diagrams/system_arch.png)

+It is a Gameboy Advance from a parallel universe where RISC-V existed in 2001.
+A love letter to the handheld consoles from my childhood, and a 3AM drunk text to the technology that powered them.

 The design is written in synthesisable Verilog 2005, and is intended to fit onto an iCE40-HX8k FPGA.
-This is the largest FPGA targeted by the open-source iCEStorm FPGA toolchain, but still fairly austere (7680 LUT4s and flipflops), so compromise is needed to squeeze our logic in.
+This is a LUT4-based FPGA with 7680 logic elements, so fitting a 32 bit games console requires a crowbar and some vaseline, or perhaps just careful design.
+The HX8k was once the largest FPGA targeted by the open-source [Icestorm](http://www.clifford.at/icestorm/) FPGA toolchain, but that toolchain has since [moved on](https://github.com/SymbiFlow/prjtrellis) to [greater things](https://github.com/SymbiFlow/prjxray).

 More detailed information can be found in the [documentation](doc/riscboy_doc.pdf).
-Please note that, whilst development is in an early stage, this document describes the project in past or present tense, so that I don't have to rewrite it later.

-Currently the processor supports the RV32IC instruction set, and passes the RISC-V compliance suite for these instructions.
-Support for the M extension (multiply/divide) is on the way.
+Currently the processor supports the RV32IC instruction set, and passes the RISC-V compliance suite for these instructions, as well as the [riscv-formal](https://github.com/SymbioticEDA/riscv-formal) verification suite, and some of my own formal property checks for instruction frontend consistency and basic bus compliance.
+It also supports M-mode CSRs, exceptions, and a simple compliant extension for vectored external interrupts.
+Support for the M extension (multiply/divide) will arrive at some point.

 Building RV32IC Toolchain
 -------------------------